Deanomatic/back-end-capstone/mysite/README.md

 ---
 # Purpose of the app

 > This is another way to help people keep track of their busy schedules.
 It provides a central place to keep track of everything.
 It also allows users to remind others of tasks at the chosen time.
-More are to be built out in this app in the future.
+More is to be built out in this app in the future.
 The frontend of this app uses django-material and takes advantage of the robust django admin.